andreasuvoss/nixos/README.md

 ```

 ## Generations
 When working on NixOS it can take a few generations to get it right.
-To list all NixOS generation the following script
+To list all NixOS generation the following command
 can be run as sudo

 ```sh